5000, Clinical Guidelines

 These services must be medically necessary.
 They are technical laboratory and radiological services ordered and provided by, or under the direction of, a physician in an office or a facility other than a hospital inpatient setting.

-Telehealth and Telemedicine
+Telemedicine

 Client Health Records and Documentation of Encounters

-All patient health records must be:
+All client health records must be:

 • Complete, legible and accurate documentation of all client encounters, including those by phone, email or text message.

-• Signed by the provider making the entry, including the name of the provider, the provider’s title and the date for each entry:
+• Signed by the provider making the entry, including the name of the provider, the provider’s title, and the date for each entry.

 • Electronic signatures are allowable to document the encounter, provider review of care or both.